 Logically, the ‘when’ of the data collection within the Dutch case is difficult to discuss when this thesis only theoretically proposes a possible measurement system, and does not continue with collecting data in practice.
 Following the relational approach and the potential of snowball sampling can, however, shine some light on the general expected duration of a future application.
 A first prospective which influences this duration reflects on the requirement of collecting data in the field.
 Taken into account this type of data collection will involve a substantial amount of time.
 Moreover, the ANST approach aims at providing an in-depth explanation of the complex explanatory problem of corruption.
 To provide an in-depth explanation, it is also recommended that more time in spent in conducting the study.
 The length of time to collect the data can have two viewpoints: a) the span of time (how long?
 2 weeks; 1 month; 6 months; and so on); b) the degree of contact (the number of contact hours that are devoted to a unit by the researcher).
 Both conceptions of time are important to take into account.
 A long span time (a) will enable the research to focus on broad and overall patterns, while long contact hours (b) will enable the research to become aware of micro patterns or details within the observed environment.
 The measurement system should address the issue of both time, in terms of span and degree of contact and justify the proposed time.

 Unraveling the specific link-tracing process of snowball sampling will help justifying a future prescribed duration of the data collection.
 First of all, because the process continues until no new actors are identified, or until the researcher decides to stop (likely because of time and resources).
 In addition, the complexity of interview questions also influences the potential duration of the process.
 As mentioned before, the issue of corruption deals with a ‘hidden’ population.
 Therefore it is essential to establish the trust of the respondents.
 Building trust can often involve a slow process, especially because consequences for respondents of taking part become clearer as the study develops.
-From both an ethical as a practical point of view, the set of respondents need to be continuously reassured of the protection of the information they provide.
-To how such a guarantee of confidentiality takes time.
+From both an ethical as a practical point of view, the set of respondents need to be continuously reassured that the interviewer provides protection of the information they provide.
+To gain such a guarantee of confidentiality takes time.
 The initial seeds could be helpful in assisting the researcher by achieving the necessary confidence or time of further respondents.
 Snowball sampling thus has the potential to produce in-depth results on subjects that are very sensitive, but researchers should anticipate contacts over a longer time-span to matter and create higher quality empirical data (Berg, 1988; Faugier and Sergeant, 1997).

 Applying the measurement system to the Dutch case

-The application of the measurement system to the Dutch case will involve an in-depth study that tries to expose the hidden population that is engaged in the ‘hidden’ exchange relations of corruption.
-But ‘how’ to extract the new data that will enable an analysis of the ANST approach to the Dutch case?
+The next question is ‘how’ to extract the new data that will enable an analysis of the ANST approach to the Dutch case?
 The non-probability technique of snowball sampling will be used because it allows: a) to determine the ‘hidden’ population; b) to increase the number of participants in process; and c) to build on the resources of existing networks.
 It can be applied in two survey contexts, namely the context that involves surveying members of a population which are difficult to identify; and the context that involves observing dyadic (exchange) relations among population members.
-Both are applicable within this research.
+Both are applicable within the range of this research.